mattetti/webserver-test-plan/readme.md

 3. Request default settings are available in the HTTP Request Defaults Section.

 4. The amount of threads (simultaneous connections) can be changed in the Thread Group.

+5. You also don't need the GUI, you can run the test from the command line:

+    $ jmeter/bin/jmeter -n -t control_tower.jmx